dabdigaziz/operating-system-concepts-final/3_task.md

 Step 8.
 Reboot and run by new kernel

-Successfully our kernel module is upgraded to our custom module
+Successfully our kernel module is upgraded to our custom module.